anna-liepina/explore-sa-node/README.md

 * *heroku* -> current __production__, contains *production specific changes*, trigger production deploment on *every push*
 * *master* -> most upto date __production ready__, all pull requests in to this branch got mandatory check 'ci/circleci: jest'
-* *feature branches* -> get merged into master branch when they are ready and mandatory checks passed
+* *feature branches* -> get merged into the master branch when they are ready and mandatory checks passed
 * *CI executes tests in an isolated environment*

 ### used environment variables